Knowledge Track

 - Scope creep is the #1 cause: Enforce change control from day one, without exception

-- Undocumented requests: Every verbal agreement must be confirmed in writing.
-"I'll just do it quickly" is how projects overrun
+- Undocumented requests: Every verbal agreement must be confirmed in writing

 - Time tracking tools: Enable early detection of effort vs estimate divergence